-The Board of Directors of MHPS consists of ten directors and four statutory auditors.
-Board meetings are held once a month to discuss matters stipulated by laws and regulations and other important company matters.
+The Board meetings of MHPS are held once a month to discuss matters stipulated by laws and regulations and other important company matters.

 Statutory auditors participate in board meetings and management meetings in order to gain information necessary for conducting audits of management and business operations.

 In accordance with laws and regulations, MHPS adopts the "Basic Policy on the Establishment of an Internal Control System" during the board meeting.
 This policy enhances the directorial functions of the Board of Directors, creates a risk-based management system, sets up a compliance promotion structure, strengthens the management system between MHPS and global group companies, and ensures the authority of statutory auditor.

 In addition, the status of these activities is reported annually to the MHPS Board of Directors in order to confirm the effectiveness of the company's Internal Control System.

 Compliance Promotion Structure